 |or MAT 141||Inferential Statistics and Computers for Science|

-Pathophysiology, Pharmacology, Human Genetics and additional Physiology (these may be taken through our WNY cross-registration program)
+Science Courses: Pathophysiology, Pharmacology, Human Genetics and additional Physiology courses may be required by some programs.
+These may be taken through our WNY cross-registration program.

 HRP 101 allows students to explore different health professions.